pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session1.md

 - worker2: this is the second worker machine, which will run the applications and microservices of your cluster.

 After the installation succeeded, the cluster needs to be initialized.
-Vagrant allows an easy way to connect to the virtual machines, using the command `vagrant ssh <vm_name>`, where **<vm_name>** is either master1, worker1, or worker2.
+Vagrant allows an easy way to connect to the virtual machines, using the command `vagrant ssh <vm_name>`, where **&lt;vm_name>** is either master1, worker1, or worker2.
 To initialize the cluster, first connect to the master node using:
 ```bash
 vagrant ssh master1
 ```